NITHINVKUMAR/Airbnb_node/AuthInGo/README.md

 goose -dir "db/migrations"  create create_user_table sql use this command to create a new migration file for creating user table under db/migrations folder

 goose -dir "db/migrations" mysql "root:Welcome@1@tcp(127.0.0.1:3306)/auth_dev" up This is to up the migrations to create the user table in the database

+do Makefile for creating makefile commands for database migrations

+install gmake utility for running makefiles we can just use make migrate-up to migrate all the migrations for mac use gmake migrate-up